agourlay/cornichon/README.md

 - errors with JSON Diff if possible
 - JSON assertion ignoring fields
 - data table
+- session is a multimap (adding on the head the last-response-body & offering API to fetch older values)
+- provide extractors in body assert (with syntaxic suger if possible)
 - string based DSL with parboiled2
 - hook Before/After Feature
 - hook Before/After Scenario